-COUNCIL REPORTS 19 April 2021 6 Pittwater Road (Early Childhood Centre): This site is located in the Rya adjoins the Gladesville Library.
-There is a possibility that the City of Ryd an opportunity to re-develop their substantial land holdings in this area Gladesville Masterplan and it would be logical that this site is included i CoR has recently commissioned consultants to consider development of Proceeds from sales, or revenue earned, could be used for strategic re-in initiatives including capital works. e Council (CoR) may seek in conjunction with the in any future proposals. itions for the site.
-40, 42, 44, 46& 48 Gladesville Road, Hunters Hill: These sites have beer Hunters Hill Village Masterplan for the purpose of using a potential red
+6 Pittwater Road (Early Childhood Centre): This site is located in the Ryde City Council area and adjoins the Gladesville Library.
+There is a possibility that the City of Ryde Council (CoR) may seek an opportunity to re-develop their substantial land holdings in this area in conjunction with the Gladesville Masterplan and it would be logical that this site is included in any future proposals.
+CoR has recently commissioned consultants to consider development options for the site.
+Proceeds from sales, or revenue earned, could be used for strategic re-investment to fund ongoing initiatives including capital works.

-40, 42, 44, 460 Gladesville Koad, Hunters Hill: These sites have been re-zoned within the Hunters Hill Village Masterplan for the purpose of using a potential redevelopment opportunity to construct new and significantly improved community facilities and car parking.
+40, 42, 44, 46& 48 Gladesville Road, Hunters Hill: These sites have been re-zoned within the Hunters Hill Village Masterplan for the purpose of using a potential redevelopment opportunity to construct new and significantly improved community facilities and car parking.
 The LEP for Hunters Hill Village has been gazetted and plan for a potential development strategy is being developed and will be placed on public exhibition in 2012.
 Proceeds from sales, or revenue earned, could be used for strategic re-investment to fund ongoing initiatives including capital works